22CProjects/Lab1--Currency-and-Wallet/README.md

 #To add your changes to the code up to the remote repo (here) so that I can update my version on the code:

-1.open up git bash
+open up git bash

-2. cd into the project
+ cd into the project

     'cd Documents\"Visual Studio 2015"\Projects\Lab1(or whatever you called it )'

-3. make sure your project is up to date:
+ make sure your project is up to date:

     'git status'   <--will show you what is not up to date

-4.if it is not up to date, follow the above instructions "to add my changes"
+if it is not up to date, follow the above instructions "to add my changes"

-5. type:
+ type:

     'git add .'